Jeremy-Demlow/snowflake-intelligence-dbt-example/README.md

 🏢 **ACME Services** - *Your Trusted Partner for Snowflake Intelligence Demonstrations*

-*This demo showcases production-ready patterns for Snowflake Intelligence with custom tool integration, following Jeremy Howard's principles of clean, modular, and maintainable code.*
+*This demo showcases production-ready patterns for Snowflake Intelligence with custom tool integration*